We've combined the latest independent ratings and reviews to create a list of the best UK health insurance policies of

 In addition, its policies are underwritten by AXA PPP, so while you might not recognise the name you are buying from, a big-name company is involved behind the scenes.

 The Permanent Health Company’s intent has been to offer a simple product to cut through the complexity of the UK Health insurance market.

 There are four policy levels and its top levels of cover are Plan 1 and Plan 2.

 Both provide extensive cover for in- and out-patient treatments, diagnostics, chemo and radiotherapies.
 However Plan 1 offers greater cover than Plan 2 on certain out-patient treatments – for example, Plan 1 covers 20 physiotherapy sessions per year without a limit, whereas Plan 2 only covers £750.

 The same is true for complementary medicine (defined as chiropractic, osteopathy, homeopathy & acupuncture).
 Plan 1 also offers higher cash benefits if you choose to have treatment in an NHS hospital rather than going private (£200 per night with a max of £6,000 as opposed to £100 per night with a max of £2,000).

 The Permanent Health Company sells directly through its own website and over the phone.

 You can compare its policies and prices versus the market to find your own 'best buy' using activequote.com.

 For more in-depth information, you can also read our full PHC Health Insurance review.

 Freedom Health Insurance Review

 Freedom offers a unique feature in its Your Choice policy - it allows you to choose cover for a similar range of conditions and treatments to most other health insurance policies, however, it pays out differently.

-The usual process at most health insurers is that you get a claim approved, go to a medical facility for some sort of treatment and then pass the bill on to your health insurer who cover.
+The usual process at most health insurers is that you get a claim approved, go to a medical facility for some sort of treatment and then pass the bill on to your health insurer who covers it.